michellab/RNA_AFE/README.md

 * Running Equilibration and Minimisation for the Small Molecule:RNA system.
 * Writing scripts to initiate 100 ns molecular dynamics simulations using various simulation engines.
 * Analysing MD simulations and producing plots for reports.
-* Loading, parameterising, solvating and merging ligands, the RNA and the waters for RBFE calculations.
-Includes making merged molecules.
-* Generating the RNFE input (.pert) files
-* Analysing the RBFE output data